Academic Quiz Team

 Society for the Advancement of Management (SAM)

 The purpose of SAM is to assist in furthering the practice of professional management through the interaction of students, faculty and operating managers.
 The members of the Campus Chapter oversee activities of the Campus Chapter with a member of the faculty acting in an advisory capacity.
 All students must be enrolled in an accredited school of high education and have an interest in management.
-Contact Dr. Allen Frazier.
+Contact Dr. Mike Oliver.

 Society of Near Eastern Archaeology The Harding Society of Near Eastern Archaeology is for the purpose of bringing together those students who have similar interests in the history of the lands of the Bible, particularly as it may be studied through the discipline of archaeology.
 Contact Dr. Dale Manor.